 It is understandable that almost every organisation which has access to any kind of computing devices will be at risk and will probably experience harmful cyber incidents.
 Hackers, whether individually or state-sponsor cyber-attacks, are increasingly finding ever more creative methods to bring cyber mayhem.
-This is ever more likely with expansion of mobile devices and the evolution of computing capabilities through the introduction of advanced technologies such as, the Internet of Things, cloud computing and big data.
+This is ever more likely with expansion of mobile devices and the evolution of computing capabilities through the introduction of advanced technologies such as, the Internet of Things

 This brings risk management to the top of agenda in large organisations.

 We know that the goal of risk management is to maximise the output of the organisation that includes services, products, revenue, and so on, while minimising the risk for unanticipated results.

 Information security and cyber security programs are successful if they are strategically aligned with organisations’ risk management strategies.
 Senior executives should recognise this dependencies and plan adequately for cyber threats.

 However, based on the "Cyber Security Breaches Surveys, 2016